Careers360 Logo

 Given, in an ellipse

-Where a and b are the length of the semimajor axis and semiminor axis respectively.
+Where a and b are the length of the semimajor axis and semiminor axis, respectively.

-On solving this two equation we get
+On solving these two equations, we get,

-Thus, The equation of the ellipse will be
+Thus, the equation of the ellipse will be

 Answer: